-Interaction: The instructor will lecture in person.
-Scheduled lab activities are also in person.
+Delivery: The instructor will lecture in person.

 Office hours: Mon, Wed [1PM - 2.30PM], Room 241, Light Engineering Building.
 Please email me at alex.doboli@stonybrook.edu before coming to office hours.

 Goal: Upon completion of the course, students will possess knowledge about state-of-the-art methodologies and techniques for hardware/software co-design of embedded systems.
 They will be able to (1) develop system-level specifications using high-level languages, (2) model system performance, and (3) implement algorithms for co-design.